-Our principal stockholders and management own a significant percentage of our stock and are able to exert significant control over matters subject to stockholder approval.
+Our principal stockholders and management own a significant percentage of our stock and are able to exert significant influence over matters subject to stockholder approval.

-Based upon the number of shares of common stock outstanding as of March 19, 2021, our executive officers, directors, holders of 5% or more of our capital stock and their respective affiliates beneficially owned approximately 63.8% of our outstanding voting stock.
-These stockholders will have the ability to influence us through their ownership position.
-These stockholders may be able to determine all matters requiring stockholder approval.
-For example, these stockholders may be able to control elections of directors, amendments of our organizational documents, or approval of any merger, sale of assets or other major corporate transaction.
+Based upon the number of shares of common stock outstanding as of February 20, 2022, our executive officers, directors, affiliated holders of 5% or more of our capital stock and their respective affiliates beneficially owned approximately 30.7% of our outstanding voting stock.
+These stockholders will have the ability to exert significant influence over our company through their ownership position.
+For example, these stockholders may be able to exercise significant influence over elections of directors, amendments of our organizational documents, or approval of any merger, sale of assets or other major corporate transaction.
 This may prevent or discourage unsolicited acquisition proposals or offers for our common stock that you may feel are in your best interest as one of our stockholders.